Huskies vs. Bulldogs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 UConn Betting Records & Stats

-- UConn and its opponents have combined to score more than 153.5 points in 10 of 30 games this season.
+- UConn's games this season have gone over this contest's total of 153.5 points 10 times.

-- The average total in UConn's games this season is 143.4, 10.1 points fewer than this matchup's over/under.
+- The average point total in UConn's contests this year is 143.4, 10.1 fewer points than this game's over/under.

+- UConn has been the favorite in 26 games this season and won 20 (76.9%) of those contests.

 UConn vs. Gonzaga Over/Under Stats